rjsears/Fish_Tank_Monitor_and_Control/README.md

   </h4>
 </div>
 <p><font size="3">
-This Repo is designed to monitor and manage my smart fish tank.
+This Repo is designed to monitor and manage our smart fish tank.
 It is not really designed as a "plug-and-play" application, rather a starting point for someone that wants to use all (or part) of the repo to monitor and manage their own fish tank.
 Hopefully this might provide some inspiration for others in regards to their tank automation projects.
 Contributions are always welcome.</p>
 <div align="center"><a name="top_menu"></a>
   <h4>
     <a href="https://github.com/rjsears/Fish_Tank_Monitor_and_Control#overview">